vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/15_Mantra_Deity_and_the_Chanting_of_Divine_Names.md

 ## Krishna

 Krishna is the form of Vishnu that holds all yogic powers, including all healing energies for our emotional nature.
 He is the incarnation of Divine love, bliss and all higher Yoga teachings.
 Krishna represents the magnetic energy of Divine love to take us back to the source of life.
 Astrologically, he is connected to the Moon.
 Those seeking the unfoldment of Raja Yoga should worship him.
-The *Hare Kêṣça *mantra for him is well known.
-An important mantra for him is: *Oṁ Klãṁ Kêṣçàya Namaâ\! *Also used is the name mantra *Om namo bhagavate vasudevaya**.*
+The *Hare Kr̥ṣça *mantra for him is well known.
+An important mantra for him is: *Oṁ Klīṁ Kr̥ṣçāya Namaḥ\! *Also used is the name mantra *Om namo bhagavate vasudevaya**.*

 ## Rama

 Rama is the incarnation of Vishnu as the ideal king and protector, the representative of dharma.
 Worshipping him protects us from all negativity externally and purifies our minds and hearts internally.
 His energy is of a solar nature, but its gentle and nurturing side, not its destructive heat.
 His energy is particularly good for children and for countering Vata disorders \(disturbances of the nervous system\).
-His seed mantra is simply *Ràṁ* or*: Jai Śrã Ràṁ**\!*
+His seed mantra is simply *Rāṁ* or*: Jai Śrī Rāṁ**\!*

 ## Vishnu

 Vishnu is most worshipped through his incarnations as Krishna and Rama.
-Perhaps his most common mantra is the Narayana name mantra: *Oṁ Namo Naràyaçàya*\!
-Another important Vishnu mantra is *Oṁ Hrãṁ Hrãṁ Oṁ Viṣçave Namaâ*\!
+Perhaps his most common mantra is the Narayana name mantra: *Oṁ Namo Narāyaçāya*\!
+Another important Vishnu mantra is *Oṁ Hrīṁ Hrīṁ Oṁ Viṣçave Namaḥ*\!

 ## Hanuman

 Hanuman, the monkey-faced God, is the son of Vayu, the wind God.
 He represents the higher force of prana behind Vata dosha.
 He promotes healing, rejuvenation and longevity.
 He also has the knowledge of and represents the power of all the healing forces of nature.

 Hanuman is the ideal Yogi who grants skill in asana and pranayama as well as the supreme power of devotion.
 While he is devoted to Sita and Rama, he is often regarded as an aspect of Shiva.
-His main seed mantra is the prana mantra *Haṁ* or*: Oṁ Haṁ Hanumate Namaâ*\! *Hauṁ* is also used for him as Hanuman is regarded as an incarnation of Lord Shiva.
+His main seed mantra is the prana mantra *Haṁ* or*: Oṁ Haṁ Hanumate Namaḥ*\! *Hauṁ* is also used for him as Hanuman is regarded as an incarnation of Lord Shiva.

 ## Dhanvantari

 Ayurveda uses the form of Dhanvantari, an incarnation of the cosmic power of healing, as its main deity.
 His image is the most common image found in Ayurvedic schools and clinics everywhere.
 Dhanvantari is a form of Vishnu, who rules over the forces of preservation in the universe, which include healing.
 Stotras to him are commonly chanted before Ayurvedic classes and programs.
-Dhanvantari's mantra is: *Oṁ Dhaṁ Dhanvantaraye Namaâ*\!
+Dhanvantari's mantra is: *Oṁ Dhaṁ Dhanvantaraye Namaḥ*\!

 ## Lakshmi

 Lakshmi is the wife of Lord Vishnu, the cosmic preserver and protector.
 She grants health, wealth, beauty, fertility, happiness and abundance – all the good things of life that the great majority of people are ever seeking.
 She is a special deity for women and helps with women's health problems, gynecological disorders, fertility issues, menopause, and so on.
 She relates primarily to the water element but to some extent to earth as well \(particularly as the Goddess Sita, the wife of Rama\).
 Her Tantric form is Kamalatmika, who unfolds the higher grace of Divine bliss.
-Her main seed mantra is *Śrãṁ* or three syllabled as: *Śrãṁ Hrãṁ Klãṁ*\!
+Her main seed mantra is *Śrīṁ* or three syllabled as: *Śrīṁ Hrīṁ Klīṁ*\!

 ## Sarasvati

 Sarasvati is the wife of Lord Brahma, the cosmic creator, and the Goddess of knowledge.
 She gives wisdom, intelligence and good memory along with skill in the fine arts, music, dance and literature.
 She is worshipped for learning and education.
 Her Tantric form is Matangi, who dispenses all the inner and secret knowledge of mantras, plants, and all the forces of nature.
 Her main mantra is the guru bija *Aiṁ*.
-Another good set of bijas for her is: *Hrãṁ Aiṁ Dhãṁ*\!
+Another good set of bijas for her is: *Hrīṁ Aiṁ Dhīṁ*\!

 ## Sundari

 Sundari is a Goddess of love, beauty, delight and Soma.
 She is the deity of the mystic Moon which is also the energy of the crown chakra.
 Her grace is most sought after in the higher Yoga practices.
 She allows the immortal Soma nectar to flow from the thousand-petal lotus above, granting all higher powers of speech and mantra.
 Generally called Tripura Sundari or the "Beauty of the Three Worlds", she represents the benign aspect of Shiva's consort, whose fierce form is Kali.

 Somewhat like Krishna, Sundari holds the magnetic power of attraction but more from the knowledge side.
 Other blissful forms of the Goddess relate to her including Lalita and Rajarajeshvari and even Lakshmi.
 Mantra Siddhi or perfection in mantra in the broadest sense is given by her.
-Her mantras are: *Aiṁ Klãṁ Sauâ *as three syllabled, or *Hrãṁ Śrãṁ Klãṁ Aiṁ Sauâ *as five syllabled.
+Her mantras are: *Aiṁ Klīṁ Sauḥ *as three syllabled, or *Hrīṁ Śrīṁ Klīṁ Aiṁ Sauḥ *as five syllabled.

 ## Durga